IndoorDragon/head-tracked-view-assist/README.md

 3. Select the downloaded ZIP.
 4. Enable the add-on.
 5. Open the 3D View sidebar (**N**) → **View Assist** tab.

-# Depth Perspective Demo Scene

-A **Depth Perspective demo `.blend` scene** is included in the **Releases page**.

-This scene demonstrates how head tracking can create a **depth illusion effect** within Blender.

-The demo scene includes:
-- a grid room environment
-- a centered object for reference
-- shader-based grid walls that enhance the depth effect

-**Note**

-Because screen sizes and aspect ratios vary between systems, the demo scene may require **manual adjustment**.

-You can customize the scene by:

-- Adjusting the **grid spacing in the Shader Editor**
-- Scaling the room geometry
-- Importing your **own models into the scene**

-This allows you to experiment with the depth effect using your own assets.

 ## Usage
 1. Click **Launch Tracker** (allow webcam access if prompted).